backdrop-contrib/filebrowser_ajax/README.md

 -----

 This module is working for specific use cases (custom setup).
-Do not use this module together with Filebrowser module.
+Do NOT use this module together with Filebrowser module.
 Todos for this module:
-- insert into CKeditor (plain textbox and Ace Editor are good).
+- insert into CKeditor (plain textbox, Full HTML and Ace Editor work well).
 - better (tested) permissions.
 - good documentation for setting this module up.